 Meron and Rabbi Shimon bar Yochai (Rashbi)

-The tomb of Rabbi Shimon bar Yochai, commonly known as Rashbi, is a major attraction in the town of Meron.
+The tomb of Rabbi Shimon bar Yochai, commonly known as Rashbi, is a major attraction in Meron.
+There is a major gathering here on the anniversary of his death on the holiday of Tu Bishvat.
 There are also other sites in and around Meron that make a visit worthwhile.
-Close to the main parking lot, for example, are the ruins of Meron's ancient synagogue.
-A pleasant 2-hour hike to the ruins of Shema and its ancient synagogue also starts from Meron.
+Close to the main parking lot are the ruins of Meron's ancient synagogue.
+A pleasant 2-hour hike to the ruins of Shema and its ancient synagogue starts from Meron.

-Safed in the 16th century attracted a concentration of messianic kabbalists, including Rabbi Yitzhak Luria (the Arizal), the originator of Lurianic kabbala.
-His ideas in kabbala would have a major influence on the Jewish world.
-The kabbalists of Safed believed the messianic era was approaching, and that the Messiah would arise from Meron before making His way to Jerusalem.
-Mount Meron can be seen from Safed.
-Meron also became a place of gathering on Tu Beshvat, the anniversary of the death of Rashbi.
+Safed in the 16th century attracted a group of messianic kabbalists, including Rabbi Yitzhak Luria (the Arizal), the originator of Lurianic Kabbalah.
+His ideas in kabbalah would have a major influence on the Jewish world.
+Rashbi is credited with writing the Zohar, the foundational text of kabbalah.
+The kabbalists of Safed believed that the messianic era was approaching and that the Messiah would arise from Meron before making His way to Jerusalem.

-Just above the parking lot for Rashbi's tomb and away from the tomb are the ruins of the ancient synagogue of Meron.
-It was built in the 3rd century, in the late Roman period, in the typical Romanesque style found in many of the synagogues in the Galilee.
-Still standing is its southern façade with three entrances facing towards Jerusalem.
+Just above the main parking lot for Rashbi's tomb are the ruins of the ancient synagogue of Meron.
+It was built in the late Roman period, in the 3rd century CE, in the typical Romanesque style found in some other synagogues in the Galilee.
+Its southern façade is still standing and you can see its three entrances that face towards Jerusalem.
 The third entrance is reconstructed.
-This meant that congregants entered the synagogue in the same direction the congregation was praying.
-Other communities would later change this, including the synagogue in the Shema ruins (see below).
+This design meant that congregants entered the synagogue in the same direction towards which the congregation was praying.
+Later communities would change this, including the synagogue found in the ruins of Shema (see below).
 The western aspect of the synagogue is carved into bedrock.
 There are fallen pillars on the ground.
-As in other Galilean communities, the synagogue was in close proximity to members’ homes, and not in a remote part of town.
+As in other Galilean communities, the synagogue was in close proximity to members’ homes and not at a distance from the town.

-Entranceway to the synagogue in Meron from the Roman period.
+Entranceway to the synagogue in Meron that was built during the Roman period.

-This is a very nice hike along the Schvil Yisrael with wonderful scenery and several interesting sites along the way, none of which have been positively identified.
-But this makes the hike all the more intriguing!
+This is a very pleasant hike along the Schvil Yisrael with wonderful scenery and several interesting sites along the way.
+None of these sites have been definitively identified with respect to their historic context, but this makes this hike all the more intriguing!

 THE HIKE: